wealthfront/magellan/README.md

 ## Learning

+> Note: This library is a fork of [wealthfront/magellan](https://github.com/wealthfront/magellan), and is in the process of getting published.
+In the meantime, you can refer to the original's wiki pages below.

-For an explanation of the core concepts of Magellan, see our [wiki](https://github.com/wealthfront/magellan/wiki), starting with [Thinking in Magellan](https://github.com/wealthfront/magellan/wiki/Thinking-in-Magellan).
+For an explanation of the core concepts of Magellan, see the source repo's [wiki](https://github.com/wealthfront/magellan/wiki), starting with [Thinking in Magellan](https://github.com/wealthfront/magellan/wiki/Thinking-in-Magellan).

-If you're eager to start, check out our [Quickstart wiki page](https://github.com/wealthfront/magellan/wiki/Quickstart).
+If you're eager to start, check out the source repo's [Quickstart wiki page](https://github.com/wealthfront/magellan/wiki/Quickstart).

 ## License